-According Forsberg (1984), the term "terrain corrections (TC)" commonly applied will be reserved for a correction to the Bouguer reduction, to give the true (unlinear) effect of the topography on gravity anomalies.
+The term "terrain corrections (TC)" commonly applied will he reserved for the narrow meaning, i.e. a correction to the Bouguer reduction, to give the true (unlinear) effect of the topography on gravity anomalies (and deflections of the vertical as well) (Forsberg, 1984).